 Canine arthritis is a common condition that affects dogs of all ages, breeds, and sizes.
-It’s caused by the breakdown of cartilage in their joints, leading to inflammation and pain.
-Symptoms of canine arthritis include limping, difficulty getting up or down stairs, reluctance to exercise or play, and stiffness after rest.
+It’s caused by cartilage breaking down in their joints, leading to inflammation and pain.
+Symptoms of arthritis include limping, difficulty getting up or down stairs, reluctance to exercise or play, and stiffness after rest.

-It’s important to recognize the signs of canine arthritis early on in order to begin treatment as soon as possible.
-If left untreated, canine arthritis can lead to further joint damage and decreased quality of life for your dog.
+It’s important to recognize the signs of arthritis early on in order to begin treatment as soon as possible.
+If left untreated, arthritis can lead to further joint damage and a decreased quality of life for your dog.

 Symptoms of Canine Arthritis

-The most common symptom of canine arthritis is limping or lameness.
+The most common symptom of arthritis is limping or lameness.
 Other signs include:

 - Difficulty getting up or down stairs